 HIV/AIDS prevalence in Sub-Saharan Africa

-Update: According to UNICEF, there were an estimated 35 million people living with HIV around the world in 2013.
-Sub-Saharan Africa accounted for “the vast majority of people living with AIDS, new HIV infections and AIDS-related deaths.”
+Update: According to UNICEF, in 2013 there were an estimated 35 million people living with HIV around the world.
+Home to about 16 percent of the world’s population, Sub-Saharan Africa accounted for “the vast majority of people living with AIDS, new HIV infections and AIDS-related deaths.”

-UNAIDS estimated that in 2012 Sub-Saharan Africa was home to 69 percent of the world’s population living with AIDS/HIV.
-Women accounted for 58 percent of those living with HIV in the subcontinent.
+In 2012, UNAIDS estimated that Sub-Saharan Africa had 69 percent of the world’s population living with AIDS/HIV, with women accounting for 58 percent of that group.

 Lihle Mvelase and Leleti Khumalo Yesterday movie images: HBO Films.